Grain storage prep is one of the most important things to do for your harvested crop, monitoring your stored grain’s temperature is the other.

 One thing farmers constantly disagree on is how often to check grain after it’s stored.
 That’s the final issue, when it comes to grain storage prep, especially if you expect to store it for up to a year.
 A 2018 Purdue University study recommended monitoring grain temperature on a weekly basis at minimum.
 However, the wrong circumstances could cause you to need to monitor your grain in real time, hour by hour.

 On average, the study found grain temperatures range from 50 to 80 degrees Fahrenheit in storage.
-You want to make sure the grain is at 55 degrees or lower to prevent mold or mildew.
+So, you want to make sure the grain is at 55 degrees or lower to prevent mold or mildew.
 Depending on what moisture level your grain is delivered at, you could risk some drying and shrinkage as well if it stays at higher temperatures.
-Temperature monitoring will ensure you aren’t overdrying.
+But temperature monitoring will ensure you aren’t over drying.

 Knowing the temperature of the grain doesn’t just prevent mold.
-You can extend storage time and save on electric bills.
-How do you manage that last part?
+Additionally, you can extend storage time and save on electric bills.
+So how do you manage that last part?
 Well, you can set up the system to run fans only until the grain cools down.
 You don’t even have to check the conditions in person.
 Remote systems can handle that, so you can check temperatures and make decisions from your phone or laptop.